beejjorgensen/bgc/src/bgc_part_5800_man_wchar.md

 [[pagebreak]]
 ## `fputws()` {#man-fputws}

-Write a wide string to the console or to a file
+Write a wide string to a file

 ### Synopsis {.unnumbered .unlisted}